andresrsimoneau/steamchartsanalysis/README.md

 ## Project Limitations (There R Quite A Few...)

-### Not Enough Reliable Data To Compare Incumbents Against Their Opponents
+### Not Enough Reliable Data To Compare Incumbents Against Their Opponents, Polling Data Isn't Reliable